BCSC 280: Syllabus

 You will propose a novel experiment that involves using a neuromodulation technique and/or a computational analysis to potentially answer an open question arising from any of the studies/topics discussed in class.
 Your paper must be approximately 5—6 pages long and include:

 The open question must not be already mentioned as a future direction in the study.
 A detailed description of expectations, structure, and evaluation metrics for the final paper are posted on Blackboard.
-The final paper is due on Wednesday, December 20, 11:59pm EST.
+The final paper is due on Friday, December 13, 11:59pm EST.

 Instructions: Detailed instructions for the seminar impressions, seminar moderator write-up, and final paper are posted on the course Blackboard page.

 Oopsie: Every student is allowed one unconditional ‘Oopsie’ throughout the class.
-This can be used to either (1) delay submission of a seminar moderator write-up by 48h; or (2) drop an extra lowest score from a lightning quiz, an impression write-up, or a seminar participation grade (e.g., to make up for an /unexpected absence).
+This can be used to either (1) delay submission of a seminar moderator write-up by 48h; or (2) drop an extra lowest score from a lightning quiz, an impression write-up, or a seminar participation grade (e.g., to make up for an unexpected absence).
 The ‘Oopsie’ cannot be used to delay the final paper submission.